A Local-global principle for isogenies of composite degree: Exceptional curves with complex multiplication

 \begin{itemize} \item $X_G \times_{X(1)} X_H$ has genus $>1$ for all $G$ and $H$, \item $X_G \times_{X(1)} X_0(N)$ has genus $=0,1$ if and only if $G = G_{2147}$ or $G_{2177}$ and $N = 3, 5, 9$, \item $X_H \times_{X(1)} X_0(N)$ has genus $=0,1$ if and only if $H = H_{5, \exc}$ and $N=2$. \end{itemize} From this information one can assemble the list

 \end{proof}

-\section{Exceptional Curves with Complex Multiplication}
+\section{Exceptional curves with complex multiplication}

-In this section we use the extra $\O$-module structure on $E[N]$ when $E$ has complex multiplication by an order $\O$ in an imaginary quadratic field $F$ to more precisely classify exceptional $j$-invariants corresponding to CM curves.
-Let $H_F$ denote the Hilbert class field of $F$, which is the field of moduli of elliptic curves with CM by the maximal order $\O_F$.
+In this section we use the extra $\O$-module structure on $E[N]$ when $E$ has complex multiplication by an order $\O$ in an imaginary quadratic field $F$ to classify exceptional $j$-invariants corresponding to CM curves.
+We write $d_F$ for the discriminant of the quadratic field $F$.